top of page

 • In the Beginning Banjo and Beginning Fiddle categories, contestants may play two tunes.
 If, after finishing their first tune, a contestant thinks they have done their best, they can stop without retribution.

 E. Contestants performing in the individual performer categories may perform accompanied or alone.
-No performer may be accompanied by the same instrument he or she is competing in (e.g., fiddle competitors may not be accompanied by another fiddler), with exception that guitar contestants may be accompanied by a rhythm guitar.
+No performer may be accompanied by the same instrument he or she is competing in (e.g., fiddle competitors may not be accompanied by another fiddler), with the exception that guitar contestants may be accompanied by a rhythm guitar.

 F. The judges will be located adjacent to the performance area to allow both visual and auditory judging.